 Has that training come into use since you've become a professional actor?

 Definitely.
-I've had jobs where I have to show up at 6 AM to start filming, and I only get the script that morning, and in the first scene, I have to kiss a 50-year-old man.
+I've had jobs where I've got to show up at 6 AM to start filming and I only get the script that morning and in the first scene I've got to kiss a 50-year-old man.
 The loss of any embarrassment or inhibitions really has helped me to do that.
-You could be be sort of embarrassed, but the drama school attitude is just: Who gives a fuck?
+You could be be sort of embarrassed but the drama school attitude is just: Who gives a fuck?
 Just do it.

 Was there support if you ever found it too much?

 Yeah, it was very very supportive.
 We had pastoral care, we had financial care, we had everything in place.
 A couple of teachers and classes were complained about, and the school reacted immediately.

 What sort of things would get to a complaint level?

 Well once there was an exercise where everyone had to be blindfolded, and you have to trust the room and learn the energy of the room, and it builds to like a running frenzy where no one can see anything.
 So inevitably one girl ran into a wall and smashed her nose, and another girl fell over and broke a rib.
 So that was a mental idea and people felt their trust had been abused.
 They don't do that anymore.